Frequently Asked Questions (FAQs)

 Some important notes:

-- If you have satellite TV, you will still need to use the satellite receiver box from your provider.
-The wall jack from your satellite service may look like a regular cable jack, but the signal isn't the same.
-In order to make this work, you should connect the EasyStart system to your satellite receiver with a coax, S-Video or composite/RCA cable.
+- If you have satellite TV, you will need to use the satellite receiver box from your provider.
+Then, connect the EasyStart system to your satellite receiver with a composite/RCA or S-Video cable.

 Where does the content come from?